Stefano Bernardi headshot

 Now multiply it by the number of languages you need to localize your manual!
 And once the translations are ready, you need to copy-paste the content to the original file - again.
 This is simply an ineffective use of your time.

-b) Keeping terminology consistent and accurate
+b) Keeping technical terminology consistent and accurate

 Manuals typically contain industry-specific terminology and technological jargon that can be difficult to translate.
 And even a single mistake can lead to serious problems for your business.